 Essential nutrients are like the irreplaceable actors in a play – your body absolutely needs them to function properly.
-These nutrients come from the food you eat and are used for various vital processes, including fueling your metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More.
+These nutrients come from the food you eat and are used for various vital processes, including fueling your metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More.

 - Synonyms: Well-documented synonyms for essential nutrients include: